Where We Have Arrived in Proving the Emergence of Sparse Symbolic Concepts in AI Models: DNNs tend to encode sparse interactions

-In the above assumption, we bound the decrease of the average output of order $m$ by a polynomial of degree $p$.
-If this assumption is violated, \textit{i.e.}, $\bar{u}^{(m')} < \left(\frac{m'}{m}\right)^p \bar{u}^{(m)}$ for $m' \le m$, then it implies either extremely low classification confidence on massively masked samples or extremely high classification confidence on normal (unmasked) samples, which are both undesired cases in real applications.
+In Assumption 3, we bound the decrease of the average output of order $m$ by a polynomial of degree $p$.
+If this assumption is violated, \textit{i.e.}, { $\bar{u}^{(m')} < (\frac{m'}{m})^p \ \bar{u}^{(m)}$} for $m' \le m$, then it implies either extremely low classification confidence on masked samples or extremely high classification confidence on normal (unmasked) samples, which are both {undesirable} cases in real applications.

+We also conducted experiments to illustrate the value of $p$ on real {DNNs} and datasets.
+We used the same LLMs and dataset as those in the previous experiment.
+Figure \ref{fig:visual-monotonicity}(b) shows that the value of $p$ across different samples was around 0.9 to 1.5, which was reasonable for further analysis.

-\textbf{Proof of the sparsity of interactive concepts.} Under the above conditions, we prove that interactive concepts encoded by an AI model are sparse.
-To facilitate our proof, we first give the analytic form of the effect $I(S)$ of an interactive concept, based on the Taylor expansion in Eq.~(\ref{eq:taylor-expansion}).
+\textbf{Proof of the sparsity of interactions.} Under the above conditions, we prove that interactions encoded by a {DNN} are sparse.
+We start by analyzing the upper bound of the sum of the effects of all $k$-order interactions, denoted by { $A^{(k)}\overset{\text{def}}{=}\sum_{S\subseteq N, |S|=k} I(S)$}.